About Therapy

 Feminist Approach

-I take a feminist approach to working with my clients.
-Part of this mindset is to instill a sense of equality between myself and my clients.
-I am not the expert in the room, my client is.
-The greatest source for understanding my client’s concerns is not a text book or diagnostic manual, but the stories my client tells.
+I take a feminist approach to working with clients.
+Part of this mindset is to instill a sense of equality between myself and my client.
+I am not the expert in the room, you are.
+The greatest source for understanding your concerns is not a text book or diagnostic manual, but the stories you bring with you into session.

-I strive for my clients to be empowered in therapy, so that we can be partners who collaborate on the course of treatment.
-Often the ways that clients have coped with their challenges can be seen as efforts to be empowered in their lives.
-A part of therapy for these clients can be to explore how to extend their empowerment from the therapy room to other parts of their lives.
-Understanding how power, privilege, and oppression play out in their lives can be helpful for all clients, regardless of their gender or level of privilege or marginalization.
+I strive for you to be empowered in therapy, so that we can be partners who collaborate on the course of treatment.
+I believe the ways that you have coped with your challenges were often your best effort to assert some level of control over your situation.
+A part of therapy is to explore how to extend your empowerment from the therapy room to other parts of your life.
+Understanding how power, privilege, and oppression play out in your world can be helpful, regardless of your gender or level of privilege or marginalization.